han-ziqi/RESTful/README.md

 - Overview of the course

 1. Setting up the Development Environment
    1. Installing Java and SpringBoot
    2. Creating a new SpringBoot project
    3. Setting up the project structure
 2. Building a Todo List Project
    1. Creating the Todo model class
    2. Creating the Todo repository class
    3. Creating the Todo service class
    4. Creating the Todo controller class
    5. Testing the Todo controller class
-3. Adapting the Controller Class to Use RESTful Style 1.Overview of RESTful architecture
+3. Adapting the Controller Class to Use RESTful Style
+   1. Overview of RESTful architecture
-  2.Creating RESTful endpoints for Todo resources 3.Implementing CRUD operations using RESTful endpoints 4.Testing the RESTful endpoints using Postman
+   2. Creating RESTful endpoints for Todo resources
+   3. Implementing CRUD operations using RESTful endpoints
+   4. Testing the RESTful endpoints using Postman

 - Recap of the course
 Best practices for RESTful API development